Homotopy types of spaces of submanifolds of ${\mathbb R}^n$: Introduction

 \section{Introduction}

 In \cite{GMTW}, the classifying space of the $d$-dimensional cobordism category was found to be homotopy equivalent to a delooping of the infinite loop space associated to the Thom spectrum $\mathbf{MTO}(d)$, whose $n$-th space is the Thom space of the affine Grassmannian $\gamma_{d,n}^\perp$ of $d$-planes in $\bR^n$, seen as a vector bundle over the linear Grassmannian $\Gr_d(\bR^n)$.
-This was proven again with different methods by \cite{GR-W}, who introduced the space $\P_d(\bR^n)$ of submanifolds of $\bR^n$.
-A crucial step in their proof was the following \begin{theorem} The inclusion $\Th(\gamma_{d,n}^\perp)\hookrightarrow \P_d(\bR^n)$ is a homotopy equivalence. \end{theorem} $\P_d(\bR^n)$ is a topological space whose points are possibly empty proper $d$-submanifolds of $\bR^n$ (in the sense that the intersection of such submanifold with a compact subset of $\bR^n$ is compact).
-Before describing its topology, let us discuss what natural topologies one can put in its underlying set $\psi_d(\bR^n)$:
+This was proven again with different methods by Galatius and Randal-Williams \cite{GR-W}, who introduced the space $\P(\bR^n)$ of submanifolds of $\bR^n$.
+A crucial step in their proof was proving that the inclusion